Chuzam/hello-world/README.md

 # hello-world
 Just a test
-As youc an imagine, I'm doint the first tutorial.
+As you can imagine, I'm doing the first tutorial.
 I'm planning to have my thesis in GitHub for version control.